amita-shukla/blog-1/content/posts/2019-01-26--prepare-for-gcp-certification-exam-data/index.md

-The exam is quite scenario bases.
+The exam is quite scenario based.
 Thinking that the Case Studies mentioned in the guide only ones coming your way?
 Nope.
 There are many more scenario based questions, that are asked, testing your knowledge on the myriad of tools available.

 Most of them were based on which were tool was appropriate at what situation.
 Here is a link that helped me prepare for the same: <https://cloud.google.com/storage-options/>